ngscheurich/ignite/README.md

 After months of work and sweat and tears, Ignite CLI has landed!
 We're incredibly proud of where Ignite CLI is and where it's headed.

-Cliff notes version of the difference between Ignite 1 and Ignite CLI:
+Cliff’s Notes version of the difference between Ignite 1 and Ignite CLI:

 Ignite 1 was a (very nice!)
 [React Native](http://facebook.github.io/react-native/docs/getting-started.html) boilerplate.
 Ignite CLI is a generator for React Native with boilerplates, plugins, and more.
 Where before you had one choice -- [Infinite Red](https://infinite.red)'s boilerplate -- now you can choose from many boilerplates and also add standalone plugins as you need them.
 It's much more modular and extensible than Ignite 1.